 - Contact your home insurer to see if they have requirements that must be met in order to ensure your coverage stays in force.
 Often for extended vacations, they'll require that you have someone check in on the house on a regular basis, and ask that you winterize your home.

-- If driving to your destination, let your auto insurer know about your plans to make sure you're fully covered wherever your travels take you (Did you know your auto insurance isn't valid in Mexico?).
+- If driving to your destination, let your auto insurer provider know about your plans to make sure you're fully covered wherever your travels take you.
+(Did you know your auto insurance isn't valid in Mexico?)
 Also, take your car into your mechanic to get a tune-up ensuring it's ready for the long trip ahead.

 - Suspend or cancel your newspaper delivery or any magazine and newsletter subscriptions.